emacsmirror/bible-gateway/README.md

 exclude it.

-### Listen to the selected chapter in your Browser Tab
+### Listen to a Bible chapter in your Browser

-To open the audio link for the selected chapter in your browser from Emacs, invoke `M-x bible-gateway-listen-passage-in-browser`, start typing the Bible book and autocomplete with `TAB`.
+To open the audio link for the selected chapter in your browser from Emacs, invoke `M-x bible-gateway-listen-passage`, start typing the Bible book and autocomplete with `TAB`.
 Hit `RET` once the book is selected and enter the chapter number.
 After hitting `RET` again, switch to your browser and click Play to listen to the chapter.
 Check out the [demo](https://github.com/kristjoc/bible-gateway/blob/main/screenshots/bible-gateway-listen-passage-in-browser.gif?raw=true) above to see how it works.
 Note that this is available only for the KJV translation.

-### Listen to the selected chapter in Emacs using EMMS
+### Listen a Bible chapter in Emacs using EMMS

 Due to Copyright, this feature is not available anymore.